 Commercial Buildings

-- Reduces maintenance for plumbing and HVAC systems
+- Significantly cuts down on maintenance for complex plumbing and HVAC systems.

 Industrial Applications

-- Prevents scale in boilers and cooling towers
+- Critical for preventing scale buildup in industrial boilers and cooling towers, which can be catastrophic.

 Water Conditioner vs. Water Filter vs. Softener: Quick Comparison